-Are you looking to stroke your ego a little bit?
+Maybe you are looking to stroke your ego a little bit.
 There’s no wrong answer here.
 Just be very clear on what the purpose is for this specific podcast guest video pitch.

 Is your pitch relevant to the host?
 Is it an easy yes?
 You have to nudge the pitch and frame it, so it is obviously pertinent to the host.

 What makes it pertinent?
 What are they talking about or not that you can bring to the table?
 And do so in a way they understand and says yes, this makes sense, I’d love you on this show.

 How you appear here is everything.
 One of the first impressions you’re going to make is when they push play, and they see, feel or hear.
 So make sure your framing is good.

 Also, make sure your camera, lighting, sound, background and everything else that appears show what an end result will look like.
 Everything I’m putting out here is to say; this is how I will come to the table.
 This is what you can expect.